The SEED: Planting Creativity, Harvesting Community.

 Art that grows with you.
 Our adaptable design means that The SEED can evolve with the needs of our community, offering flexible spaces for exhibitions, performances, and community gatherings.

-ARTist Spotlight: Calicho ART
+ARTist Spotlight: Lauren Clayton

 Upcoming events.